-It takes over 1700 volunteers to make the magic of People's United Bank Vermont City Marathon happen.
+It takes over 1700 volunteers to make the magic of M&T Bank Vermont City Marathon happen.
 And many of those volunteers staff our AMAZING aid stations!

 Aid Station INFO

 Locations we are looking for groups to take over are:

 Beltline South- Route 127 at mile 4.3/ 7.8

 How many volunteers does it take to run a Marathon Aid Station?
 10-35 people.
 It really depends on the location of the Aid Station.
 Aid Stations located earlier in the course need more volunteers, because more runners are coming through at the same time.

 How many Aid Stations are on Course?
 20!
 2 have only Food, 1 has candy (Battery Park) and 18 have water and Gatorade and 6 stations are Elite fluids.

 176 gallons of ultra-concentrated Gatorade endurance formula- mixed with water on course

 48,000 Gatorade cups

 A day in the life of the Aid Stations: